Industrial Ergonomics Assessments & Surveys

 - Production lines

 - Manual handling tasks

-Industrial and manufacturing ergonomics workplace assessments surveys are suitable for any areas within a worker’s environment were concerns have been raised.
-The objectives of the survey are to reduce the risk of musculoskeletal disorders (MSDs) improve wellbeing and maintain/improve productivity.
+Industrial Ergonomics surveys are suitable for any areas within a worker’s environment were concerns have been raised.
+The objectives of the survey are to reduce the risk of musculoskeletal disorders (MSDs), improve wellbeing and maintain/improve productivity.

 1. Kick off meeting

 Chartered Ergonomist will hold initial kick of meeting to get detailed understanding of the client’s needs and concerns.
-Ergonomist will take client through industrial workplace ergonomics survey process and organise agenda for site visit.
+Ergonomist will take client through the industrial ergonomics workplace survey process and organise agenda for site visit.
 This is normally completed via online meeting platform.

 2. Site visit

 - Ergonomist spends time observing and interviewing employees during task completion.